 Competition seems to be everywhere in our modern society, with many of us striving to become more successful than our peers or desperate to get ahead.
-Social media fuels our views on what success can look like: Is it owning a four bedroom house?
+Social media fuels our views on what success can look like: Is it owning a four-bedroom house?
 Is it securing a huge promotion at work?
-Is it having that bikini ready body?

 While some of us will enjoy a little bit of healthy competition in life, when does our competitive edge become an issue?